-One minor, which may be inside or outside of music, with sufficient credit hours to satisfy the course requirements for a Ph.D. minor, as determined by the department in which the minor is taken.
+One minor, which may be inside or outside of music, with sufficient credit hours to satisfy the course requirements for a PhD minor, as determined by the department in which the minor is taken.
 All such minors must be recognized or accepted by the University Graduate School.
-A Ph.D. minor typically requires 12 credit hours of course work, and departments may also require a written and/or oral examination in the minor field.
+A PhD minor typically requires 12 credit hours of course work, and departments may also require a written and/or oral examination in the minor field.

-- M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher - Reading knowledge of two non-English languages as demonstrated by musicology department examination.
-The first must be German, French, Italian, Latin, Spanish, or Russian; the second should be relevant to the student's research area.
+Reading knowledge of two non-English languages as demonstrated by musicology department examination.
+The first must be French, German, Italian, Latin, Spanish, or Russian; the second should be relevant to the student's research area.